Official-BlackHat13/Discord-Logger-Builder/README.md

 If you get an error:
 Uninstall typing (python -m pip remove typing) and run the py script again.
-If it is still not working, before [making an issue](https://github.com/qualk/Discord-Logger-Builder/issues/new), [check](https://github.com/qualk/Discord-Logger-Builder/issues) if there is an existing issue that relates to yours.
+If it is still not working, before [making an issue](https://github.com/LocalsGitHub/Discord-Logger-Builder/issues/new), [check](https://github.com/LocalsGitHub/Discord-Logger-Builder/issues) first if there is an existing issue that relates to yours.